Our network of volunteer groups is one of our major strengths.

 This part supports you to develop your team of volunteers, plan and organise activities, and work with membership data.

 Although they are not requirements, we know that certain services have a positive impact on people affected by MS, and we encourage our groups to provide them.

 - Appendix 1 - Volunteer website resource index

 - Appendix 2 - Sources of support

-- Appendix 4 - MS Society financial rules
+- Appendix 4 - MS Society financial rules for groups

 - Appendix 5 - Code of Fundraising Practice in summary